 And there we have it.
 I must say I have learnt a lot putting this together.
 I had no idea that sugar, salt and fat have such powerful effects on our brains and I found it really interesting to learn about flavour pairings in Indian food compared to Western ideas of cooking.
 As you may have noticed, I often fail to square ideas as to how what I eat might be lacking.
 I wanted to look at some of the more scientific aspects of what makes food appealling and I found more than I imagined, looking beyond Eurocentric ideas of flavour.
 It seems that the answer lies in negative flavour pairings.
 Who would have guessed?

 As for Eleven Madison Park, let’s see what one of America’s most renowned chefs can deliver to appease the sceptics.
 Most of all, I hope that I won’t have to read another stupid article suggesting that a meat-free meal might be ‘a giant joyless plate of vegetables that physically fills your stomach but never leaves you feeling satiated’ (Davidson, 2021).
 (What does a giant plate of vegetables look like in a nice restaurant anyway?
-Probably a selection of antipasti, with things like griddled artichokes.
-I suspect the chef might hit your over the head with the tasteful platter or wooden board it came on if you described it as joyless.)
-How does a writer for the Wall Street Journal, or indeed anyone with any knowledge about food and cooking, come out with such context-free b*llocks, endlessly recycling this attachement to the idea of rabbit food, ignoring normal dishes?
+Probably a selection of antipasti, with things like griddled artichokes and beautifully made bread.
+You know there would be endless wanging on about the beautiful simplicity, the quality produce, some fetishising of the expensive imported olive oil and balsamic vinegar.
+And I suspect the chef might hit your over the head with the tasteful platter or wooden board it came on if you described it as joyless.)
+How does a writer for the Wall Street Journal, or indeed anyone with any knowledge about food and cooking, come out with such context-free b*llocks, endlessly recycling this attachment to the idea of rabbit food, ignoring normal dishes?
 And anyway, everyone knows that meat-free restaurant options are almost always Italian carbs.
 I listened to an episode of the Food Chain where the chef Dan Barber enthused about an eighty dollar spaghetti napoli from Alain Ducasse’s three Michelin-starred Plaza Athénée so I think we should Mr Hamm some credit as to what he can do.
 Mr Hamm, we wish you the very best with your meat-free menu.

 Achaya, K.T.
 (2002) A Historical Dictionary of Indian Food.
 New Delhi: Oxford University Press